-- Investment in new build facilities that would support the delivery of a broad and balanced curriculum. - The new build school would provide employment opportunities. - Consideration would be given to using local contractors and suppliers.
+- Investment in buildings enables schools to be best placed to provide the opportunities for learners to achieve their potential. - The schools provide employment. - Consideration would be given to using local contractors and suppliers.

 Social

 - There could be the potential for community use of school facilities outside of school hours.